faustroland/SwiftPrinter/README.md

 *The license is bound to your account and is valid for an hour/day/week/month.
 So it's up to you how many images are you able to start printing within an hour.

+## TROUBLESHOOTING

+### My game crashes after pasting the data into the table
+Open the settings.txt and change the data_chunk_size to smaller value (100000,75000,50000,40000,30000) until it works for you.

 ## TODO: Breakdown if the individual chip options